FeiYao-Edinburgh/CS-hardware-software/Python/README.md

 The `#!` character sequence is, in fact, a special construct called a shebang.
 The shebang is used to tell the system the name of the interpreter that should be used to execute the script that follows.
 You can use `which python` to show the location of your interpreters.

 ### Careat when using Python
 - When we assign a list (or an array) to another list (or anpother array), the interpreter in fact creates a pointer under the hood.
 Therefore, we must be VERY careful as chaging the values of the assigned list/array will also lead to value changes in the original list (array).
-To copy a real list/array, use `a=b.copy()` for list and `a=np.copy(b)`.
+To copy a real list/array, use `a=b.copy()` for list and `a=np.copy(b)`. **This problem also goes into slicing for array but not list, explained in p.46 in Python Data Science Handbook.**
+-